A spectral characterization for concentration of the cover time: Analysis of Example 1.1

 {\bf Acknowledgements:} The author would like to thank Perla Sousi for carefully reading a previous draft of this work and finding several typos.
-This paper greatly benefited from discussions with Ofer Zeitouni about the cover time of an $n \times m$ grid torus.
+This paper greatly benefited from discussions with Ofer Zeitouni about the cover time of an $n \times m$ grid torus and with Matthew Tointon about the Open problems from \S\ref{s:open}.
+We also thank the anonymous referee for thoroughly reading the manuscript and for finding a mistake in the analysis of Example 1.1 in a previous draft, as well as multiple typos.